Implementing Redis Pub/Sub for Real-Time Cache Invalidation

 health_check_interval=30forces periodicPINGcommands to maintain connection state through load balancers.pubsub.get_message(timeout=1.0)replaces the blockinglisten()generator, enabling heartbeat validation and graceful shutdown signals.- Exponential backoff prevents thundering herd reconnections during Redis cluster failovers or network flaps.

-Diagnostic Workflows & Failure Modes
+Diagnostic Workflows and Failure Modes

 When invalidation events fail to propagate, systematic telemetry collection is mandatory.
 Begin with server-side metrics:

 PUBSUB NUMSUB <channel>: Verifies active subscriber count.
-A count of0during active publishing indicates dropped subscriptions or misrouted channels.INFO clients: Inspectclient_recent_max_output_bufferandclient_recent_max_input_buffer.
+A count of0during active publishing indicates dropped subscriptions or misrouted channels.INFO clients: Inspectclient_recent_max_output_buffer.
 Pub/Sub subscribers are vulnerable to theclient-output-buffer-limit pubsubthreshold (default: 32MB hard, 8MB soft over 60s).
-Exceeding this triggers forced disconnection to protect the main event loop.SLOWLOG GET 10: Identifies ifPUBLISHcommands are being delayed by slow Lua scripts or large key operations.CLIENT LIST | grep "sub": Filters active subscription states, idle times, and output buffer consumption.
+Exceeding this triggers forced disconnection to protect the main event loop.SLOWLOG GET 10: Identifies ifPUBLISHcommands are being delayed by slow Lua scripts or large key operations.CLIENT LIST | grep sub: Filters active subscription states, idle times, and output buffer consumption.

 Client-side diagnostics should track message drop rates, reconnection frequency, and processing latency.
 If redis-py reports ConnectionError spikes, correlate with Redis INFO stats rejected_connections and evicted_keys.
 Network partitions often manifest as READONLY or CLUSTERDOWN states in Redis Cluster deployments; ensure your client handles MOVED/ASK redirects gracefully or routes through a TCP-aware proxy with health checks.

-CI/CD Gating & Pre-Deployment Validation
+CI/CD Gating and Pre-Deployment Validation

 Cache invalidation pipelines must pass strict gating before merging to main branches.
 Implement the following checks in your CI/CD pipeline: